CycloneDX/cyclonedx-node-yarn/tests/_data/testbeds/yarn2_zeroinstall/README.md

 # Integration test: yarn2 zero-install

+*ATTENTION*: this demo might use known vulnerable dependencies for showcasing purposes.

-all is installed and ready to go.
+All is installed and ready to go.